marcellandreas/Movie-app-with-tmbd/README.md

    <li>pagination in view of more popular films</li>
 </ul>

-So, this is just a rent offcie with the checkout from the admin through live chat that you can access in the web app.
-These are the result:
+So, it's just a search for movies using the help of the TMBD Open API.
+Here are the results:

 ![image](https://github.com/marcellandreas/Movie-app-with-tmbd/assets/111653735/1e3f5599-940f-4582-a808-87d18fa0bd3c)
 ![image](https://github.com/marcellandreas/Movie-app-with-tmbd/assets/111653735/44dd6c4a-736e-435c-a9bc-67056fd1fb48)